alirezanasseh/typescript-express-mongodb-multilingual-boilerplate/README.md

     {POST}
     /upload
 Request body should contain "file" field, and an optional "type" field.
 The file should be in [Form Data](https://developer.mozilla.org/en-US/docs/Web/API/FormData/Using_FormData_Objects#sending_files_using_a_formdata_object) format.
 If the type is available, it will be placed at the start of file name.
-Upload works over [AWS S3](https://aws.amazon.com/s3/) system and you sould place access key, secret key, and endpoint in .env file.
+Upload works over [AWS S3](https://aws.amazon.com/s3/) system, and you should place access key, secret key, and endpoint in .env file.

 ## Writing new APIs
 You can create your desired APIs and add them to this system easily.
 To do so, you need to follow these steps: